Listen to Billie Eilish perform new song 'TV' at Manchester gig

 “We haven’t played a new song live before it’s out since 2017 or 2018,” Eilish said before sharing the track called ‘TV’.
 “This is one we just wrote, and we just wanted to play for you.”

-A fan posted a video from the show featuring the melodic, slow building track she performed acoustically with her brother Finneas.
+A fans shared video from the show featuring the melodic, slow building track she performed acoustically with her brother Finneas.

 BILLIES NEW SONG TV